Swamp Fox Murals | Francis Marion Trail | Revolutionary War, Southern Campaigns | Clarendon County, SC

 Ox Swamp marker: where Marion got “Swamp Fox” moniker near Pocotaligo Swamp.

-Ms Land, Dr. Hardee, Chairman Stewart, Mayor Nelson.
+Ms. Land, Dr. Hardee, Chairman Stewart, Mayor Nelson.

 Mrs. Peggy McGill has created this painting of General Francis Marion in a South Carolina swamp, 2009.
+This print, 21″ x 35″ plus a white border, was done for the Francis Marion Trail.

 Loved by his followers, respected by his enemies,